By Punya Srivatsava

-Dr. Pandey: I guess lactose intolerance is a typical 21st century disease because we had never heard about it till a few decades back.
-This is because of consumption of fast food and packaged food.
+Dr. Pandey: I guess lactose intolerance is a typical 21st-century disease because we had never heard about it till a few decades back.
+This is because of the consumption of fast food and packaged food.
 This makes the system slurred and slow.

 Dr. Pandey, can a person be ghee intolerant?

 Dr. Pandey: Any person with manda Agni (weak fire, i.e. digestive power) can be ghee intolerant.

 So is ghee good or bad for us?

 Dr. Sharma: I would only say that I have abstained from dairy products following a kidney problem 40 years back, and have also raised my kids without milk and its byproducts.
 My family and I have not faced any discomfort or disease in all these years.
 We prefer fruits and nut milk, which are soluble fats, over these fragmented fats.
 Fats coming from animals definitely increase the cholesterol levels in the human body.
 Secondly, even if you want to use fats like ghee and oil in your diet, you must not heat them as they turn carcinogenic.
 Hence, fat should never be heated.

 But research shows that ghee is the only fat with the highest burning point, i.e. it takes much longer to turn carcinogenic, which makes it the optimum medium for cooking.
 So what is the way out?